tarek-debug/Forex-Predictor/readme.md

 1. **Docker**: Install Docker on your system to create containers for each service.
 2. **Kubernetes**: Install a Kubernetes cluster management tool, such as Minikube or use a cloud provider's Kubernetes service.
 3. **kubectl**: Install kubectl to interact with your Kubernetes cluster.
+4. **gCloud CLI**: Install gCloud CLI to connect to GKE clusters
-4. **Helm**: Optionally, install Helm to manage Kubernetes charts easily.
+5. **Helm**: Optionally, install Helm to manage Kubernetes charts easily.

 ### Deploying Forex Predictor
 Follow these steps to deploy the Forex Predictor application on Kubernetes: